Rich Swann

-Richard Allen Swann (born February 15, 1991) is an American professional wrestler currently signed to Impact Wrestling.
-He is a former Impact World Champion, TNA World Heavyweight Champion, Impact X Division Champion and Impact Digital Media Champion.
+Richard Anthony Swann (born February 15, 1991) is an American professional wrestler.
+He is signed to Total Nonstop Action Wrestling (TNA), where he is a member of First Class.
+In TNA, he is a former Impact World Champion, TNA World Heavyweight Champion, Impact X Division Champion, and Impact Digital Media Champion.

-Swann is also known for his time in WWE, where he performed under the name Rich Swann, which is his ring name today.
-In WWE, he is a former WWE Cruiserweight Champion.
-Additionally, Swann has competed for promotions such as Full Impact Pro, Evolve, Pro Wrestling Guerrilla (PWG), Chikara, Combat Zone Wrestling (CZW), Dragon Gate and Major League Wrestling (MLW).
-He is a former RevPro British Tag Team Champion, FIP World Heavyweight Champion, FIP Tag Team Champion, Open the United Gate, Open the Owarai Gate and Open the Triangle Gate Champion.
+Swann is also known for his time in WWE, where he was a former WWE Cruiserweight Champion.
+Additionally, Swann has competed for promotions such as Full Impact Pro, Combat Zone Wrestling, Evolve, Pro Wrestling Guerrilla (PWG), Chikara, Combat Zone Wrestling (CZW), Dragon Gate and Major League Wrestling (MLW).
+He is a former RevPro British Tag Team Champion, FIP World Heavyweight Champion, FIP Tag Team Champion, Open the United Gate, Open the Owarai Gate, and Open the Triangle Gate Champion.

-In 2018, Swann signed with Impact Wrestling winning the Impact X Division Championship and later winning the Impact World Championship becoming the second African-American to hold that championship (after Bobby Lashley) and the third African-American world champion in the history of the company after Ron Killings and Bobby Lashley.
+In 2018, Swann signed with Impact Wrestling winning the Impact X Division Championship and later winning the Impact World Championship.
 In 2021, Swann would unify the Impact World Championship and the TNA World Heavyweight Championship.
+In 2022, Swann would win the Impact Digital Media Championship.

 Early life

-Richard Allen Swann was born in Baltimore, Maryland, on February 15, 1991.
+Richard Anthony Swann was born in Baltimore, Maryland, on February 15, 1991.
 Swann's father was killed by his girlfriend when Swann was 12 years old.
 His mother died when he was 16, after which Swann "fell in with a rough crowd" and began using cocaine.
 However, after his supplier died of a heart attack, Swann, with help from his aunt, stopped using cocaine, got an apartment and finished high school.

 Professional wrestling career

 Early career

 Swann originally started training for professional wrestling at the age of 14 in 2005 under Adam Flash, Darren Wyse and Ray Alexander in York, Pennsylvania.
 He made his debut in 2008, working under the ring names Rich Money and El Negro Mysterio.
-Swann's influences include Psicosis, Eddie Guerrero, Chavo Guerrero, Rey Mysterio, Rob Van Dam, Jerry Lynn, Super Crazy and The Hardy Boyz.
+Swann's influences include Psicosis, Eddie Guerrero, Chavo Guerrero, Rey Mysterio, Rob Van Dam, Jerry Lynn, Super Crazy, and The Hardy Boyz.